AmiryousefiLab/ENDS/documents/plotoptions.md

 **Options**

-- **Show Statistics:** Show in corner of plot IC, AUC, MSE, by default are shown.
+- **Show Statistics:** Show in corner of plot IC, AUC, MSE and DSG, by default are shown.
 - **Median/Mean:**  Mean or the median of the responses at that dose, by default it is mean.
 - **Outliers Kept:** If not selected then samples outside of 2 standard deviations from mean are removed from data.
 - **Viability over 100:** If not selected then values above 100 are replaced to be 100.